MTG/acousticbrainz-genre-dataset/data/README.md

 The **test data** contains **four archives of music features for recordings with anonymized RecordingIDs**.
 To avoid a potential album effect [4], no recording in the test set contains music from the same release groups as the recordings in the train set.
 - Although RecordingIDs are UUIDs, they have been randomly anonymised and do not correspond to any MusicBrainz IDs on musicbrainz.org

+The **validation data** contains archives of muic features for recordings and the corresponding ground-truth annotations.
+This data was used as our test data in the 2017's edition of the task.

 All data is compressed with bzip2.
 Checksums are provided to ensure that you have correctly downloaded the archives.

 ### Download

-The development and test data for Discogs, Lastfm and Tagtraum is publicly available [here](https://drive.google.com/open?id=0B8wz5KkuLnI3RjFYSFY5TkJVU1U).
+The development, validation and test data for Discogs, Lastfm and Tagtraum is publicly available [here](https://drive.google.com/open?id=0B8wz5KkuLnI3RjFYSFY5TkJVU1U).

-The development data (genre ground truth) and test data for AllMusic requires signing the **Data Usage agreement** by participants.
+The development data (genre ground truth), validation and test data for AllMusic requires signing the **Data Usage agreement** by participants.
 The data will be shared to the participants in personal communication (please, ask the organizers).

 ### Notes